Sim4n6/plasoWiki/Dependencies-Windows.md

 six | https://pypi.python.org/pypi/six#downloads | |

 #### Building a MSI
-Setup.py allows you to easily build an MSI in most cases.
+Setup.py allows you to easily build a MSI in most cases.
 This paragraph contains a generic description of building a MSI so we do not have to repeat this for every dependency.

-To build an MSI file from package-1.0.0.tar.gz run the following commands from the build root directory.
+To build a MSI file from package-1.0.0.tar.gz run the following commands from the build root directory.

 First extract the package:
 ```